Wonder Calls in Our National Parks

 Many parks tell the stories of specific individuals and communities that led bold movements that have shaped our experiences, culture, and our collective history.
 The birthplace of the labor movement, the site of the first Women's Rights Convention, the hometown of jazz, the training facilities used by the Tuskegee Airmen, the site of the Stonewall uprising – all of these places and more are preserved by the National Park Service.
 They remind us that generations of Americans, inspired by figures like Susan B. Anthony, Mary McLeod Bethune, Marsha P. Johnson, Dr. Martin Luther King, Jr., and César E. Chávez, have fought and continue to work to create a better, more equal future for us all.

 NPF is committed to amplifying the stories of these iconic Americans and their legacies as preserved by national parks across the country.
 In 2018, NPF facilitated the purchase of Dr. Martin Luther King, Jr.'s birth home and oversaw its transfer to Martin Luther King, Jr. National Historical Park, and in 2020, a NPF Women in Parks grant supported the development of a new outdoor exhibit honoring and exploring the life and work of Coretta Scott King.
 In 2020, NPF also providing the funding necessary to acquire the home of Medgar and Myrlie Evers, now designated as Medgar and Myrlie Evers Home National Monument.
-From NPF's continued support of Pullman National Monument to the donation of funds to develop educational materials for Stonewall National Monument, NPF continues to support projects and programs that honor the legacies of American trailblazers.
+From NPF's support of César E. Chávez National Monument to the donation of funds to develop educational materials for Stonewall National Monument, NPF continues to support projects and programs that honor the legacies of American trailblazers.

 We experience our national parks in ways unique to us.
-Perhaps you have a long family tradition of visiting a beloved park, or maybe you’re new to exploring all that national parks have to offer.
+Perhaps you have a long family tradition of visiting a beloved park, or maybe you’re new to exploring all national parks have to offer.
 With over 400 national parks across the country, no matter what brings you to a park, there is always more to discover.
 For more than a century, national parks have given shape to our multi-faceted and multicultural story, and they hold the power to inspire generations to come.

 National parks show us that life can be both beautiful and complex.
 They embody the essence of a nation forged by the powerful forces of nature, the chronicles of conflict, a spirit of innovation, and an enduring vision of democracy for all.
 The National Park Foundation is dedicated to supporting our parks – ensuring that they thrive and inspire wonder for generations to come.